Iditarod leader declines gourmet meal to keep mushing

 Brent Sass, who is seeking his first title in the Iditarod Trail Sled Dog Race across Alaska, turned down a five-course meal Friday morning for being the first musher to reach the Yukon River.

-He arrived in the checkpoint in the community of Ruby, where a gourmet spread awaited him.
+He arrived at the checkpoint in the community of Ruby, where a gourmet spread awaited him.
 He politely declined such delicacies as reindeer and beef tenderloin.
 Instead, he only stayed at the checkpoint for five minutes, and got back on the trail without even grabbing a to-go bag.

+“I guess you’ll have to give it to someone else.
+I’d love to stay longer, but my schedule doesn’t allow it,” Alaska Public Media quoted Sass saying at the checkpoint.

 Sass arrived in Ruby just before 6 a.m.
 He was followed about three hours later by Dallas Seavey, the defending champion seeking his sixth title.